A/N: We're done. :)

 "Edward," I murmur.

-The steep slope pitches downward at a sharp gradient, and in my reckless haste, I lose my balance.
+The steep slope pitches downward at a sharp gradient.
+In my reckless haste, I lose my balance.
 My breath leaves me in a rush as I lurch forward into obscurity.
 Cold air bites my cheeks as I fall, and I prepare for whatever awaits below.
 I'll survive, yes, but it will hurt.

 Right before my feet completely abandon the rocky, muddy ground, I manage to grab hold of a thick shrub.
 As I land hard on my knees, I cry out in pain.
 For a while, I kneel in the murky twilight, breathing hard.